 I am an Assistant Professor in the Department of Mathematics and Statistics at the University of Saskatchewan.
 Previously, I was a post-doc at the University of Michigan, a Research Member in the Commutative Algebra program at MSRI, and a graduate student at Cornell University.
 My Ph.D. advisor was Allen Knutson.

-Winter 2019: Math 266 (Linear Algebra I) and Math 362 (Rings and Fields).
+Fall 2019: Math 266 (Linear Algebra I) and Math 460/872 (Intro. to Commutative and Homological Algebra).
 All course information can be found on Blackboard.

 Math Club: Join us for a meeting!
 The schedule is here.